grafana/agent/docs/sources/flow/concepts/modules.md

 {{< /admonition >}}

 Modules are imported into a _namespace_ where the top-level custom components of the imported module are exposed to the importing module.
-The namespace of an import is specified by the label of the import block.
+The label of the import block specifies the namespace of an import.
 For example, if a configuration contains a block called `import.file "my_module"`, then custom components defined by that module are exposed as `my_module.CUSTOM_COMPONENT_NAME`.
 Imported namespaces must be unique across a given importing module.

 If an import namespace matches the name of a builtin component namespace, such as `prometheus`, the builtin namespace is hidden from the importing module and only components defined in the imported module may be used.